The Ngorongoro Serena Lodge is a large hotel but set in a great location

 Usual board basis: Full Board

-Lunch is also a hot and cold buffet if the lodge is full, or an a la carte menu if its isn’t full.
+Lunch is a hot-and cold-buffet if the lodge is full, or an à la carte menu if it isn’t.
 You can choose from a large selection of food, including salads, cold meats and vegetarian options.
 The hot-meal choices change daily.

-Dinner is an a la carte menu with a desert buffet.
-Again, there is quite a large choice here and it will all be served to you and your table.
+Dinner is an à la carte menu with a dessert buffet.
+Again, there is quite a large choice here and it will all be served to your table.
 As with the hot lunches, the dinner menu also changes daily.